digital-asset/docs.daml.com/docs/2.9.0/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/introduction.rst

 This section describes how to deploy a complete Daml solution in an HA configuration with horizontal scaling characteristics.

 The distributed solution uses Daml v2.x Enterprise with Canton services, HTTP JSON API server, Trigger services, and OAuth 2.0 middleware components.
-In this document we primarily discuss a SQL domain that uses PostgreSQL as the synchronization mechanism for the sequencer backend.
-We also describe a blockchain domain.
+In this document we primarily discuss a SQL sync domain that uses PostgreSQL as the synchronization mechanism for the sequencer backend.
+We also describe a blockchain syncrhonizer.

 Information in this section is useful for the following: